-Serbia, Montenegro, Macedonia: Integration of the balancing market in the SMM block22.
-June 2015. / News Serbia Energy
+Serbia, Montenegro, Macedonia: Integration of the balancing market in the SMM block, News Serbia Energy

 The integration of the national balancing electricity markets in Europe, in accordance with the ongoing activities, as well as with the proposals of the network codes, which regulate the balancing of the power system (Electricity Balancing- EB NC; Load-Frequency Control and Reserves – LFCR NC), can contribute to a significant progress in the technical performance of the power system, the creation of the competition in the balancing market and the reduction of the costs of balancing the electric power system.
 Two forms of the cross border cooperation of the balancing markets can be identified: cross border exchange of the balance reserves and cross border exchange of the balancing energy.

 In addition to redefining the types of products and balancing the mechanisms, the network code EBNC also forces the technically more efficient and economically cost-effective balancing, through binding regulations for TSOs that require coordination and pooling in the so-called coordinated balancing areas (CoBA), within which the TSOs unify the balance markets.
 Through the EBNC, the definitions of the balancing services are merged at the level of the whole ENTSO-E

 Taking into account the current level of the balancing market development at the level of SMM LFC block (Serbia, Montenegro, Macedonia), one might expect that the mechanisms of the integration, in terms of the balance reserves and balancing energy, run parallel to some extent.